 - A significant positive economic impact, both during construction and in operation, with close to 600 jobs created during construction and more than 300 FTE jobs permanently added to the Hobart economy once operations begin

-- The incorporation of a new pedestrian bridge over Davey Street that would allow uninterrupted pedestrian access from the Hobart CBD via Franklin Square to the waterfront, and open up views of the Derwent Estuary from Franklin Square that are currently obscured
+- The incorporation of a new pedestrian link below Davey Street that would allow uninterrupted pedestrian access from the Hobart CBD via Franklin Square to the waterfront

 - The improvement of Brooke Street and of the pedestrian route along Brooke Street to Davey Street (and vice versa) through a range of urban design initiatives